kidoocoder/SpotifyMusicMate/README.md

 # Telegram Music Bot

-A Telegram bot for playing Spotify songs in group/channel voice chats with an interactive UI.
+A sophisticated Telegram bot for playing Spotify songs in group/channel voice chats with an interactive UI.

 ## Features